-Type of Service Description Maximum Purchase Active Military Active duty military service before you became a MainePERS member 4 Years Out-of-State Service earned working for a state other than Maine 10 Years Non-Contributory MainePERS Time that you worked in MainePERS-covered employment before you became a MainePERS member No Limit Refunded MainePERS service time that you have previously refunded No Limit Private/Parochial Teaching Time that you were a teacher in a parochial school, or public or private academy 10 Years Teacher Prior Service I July 1 1947 the date that MainePERS began to cover Federal Service Time that you worked for the federal employment service before it was returned to state control Head Start Time that you worked in one of Maine's Head Start programs 2 Years CETA Employment under the U.S. Comprehensive Employment and Training Act No Limit VISTA Time that you were a member of Volunteers in Service to America 2 Years Fulbright Exchange Ibright Exchange Time that you were a member of the Fulbright Exchange Program Peace Corps Peace Corps Time that you were a member of the Peace Corps Foreign Teaching Foreign Service Corps personnel or United States armed forces personnel 2 Years Teacher's Aide Time that you were employed as a teacher's aide or Teacher's Aide Educational Technician in Maine's public schools prior to becoming a "teacher."
-Maine Educational Leave Act State employees only: time that you were on an unpaid or partially paid educational leave under the Maine Educational Leave Act.
+Type of Service Description Maximum Purchase Active Military Active duty military service before you became a MainePERS member 4 Years Out-of-State Service earned working for a state other than Maine 10 Years Non-Contributory MainePERS Time that you worked in MainePERS-covered employment before you became a MainePERS member No Limit Refunded MainePERS service time that you have previously refunded No Limit Private/Parochial Teaching Time that you were a teacher in a parochial school, or public or private academy 10 Years Teacher Prior Service Time that you taught in Maine's public schools before July 1, 1947, the date that MainePERS began to cover Maine's public school teachers No Limit Federal Service Time that you worked for the federal employment service before it was returned to state control No Limit Head Start Time that you worked in one of Maine's Head Start programs 2 Years CETA Employment under the U.S. Comprehensive Employment and Training Act No Limit VISTA Time that you were a member of Volunteers in Service to America 2 Years Fulbright Exchange Time that you were a member of the Fulbright Exchange Program 2 Years Peace Corps Time that you were a member of the Peace Corps 2 Years Foreign Teaching Time during which you taught children of United States Foreign Service Corps personnel or United States armed forces personnel 2 Years Teacher's Aide Time that you were employed as a teacher's aide or Educational Technician in Maine's public schools prior to becoming a "teacher."
+No Limit Maine Educational Leave Act State employees only: time that you were on an unpaid or partially paid educational leave under the Maine Educational Leave Act.
 No Limit